What is a Debenture?

-Debenture remains legally binding agreements between a willing lender and a borrower.
-The “Debenture” requires registering at “Companies House” noted against your Company’s assets.
+Debenture is a legally binding agreement between a willing lender and a borrower, registered at “Companies House,” noted against your Company’s assets.

-Debentures may be called a ‘Floating charge Debenture’ and includes all your Company assets.
-The charge floats as some of the assets may change daily.
+Often called a ‘Floating Charge Debenture’.
+They cover all your company assets.
+The charge floats as assets change daily.

-A “Registered Debenture” secures assets for the lender in the event of it becoming “Insolvent”.
+A “Registered Debenture” secures assets for the lender, securing against Insolvency.

-In a “Liquidation”, the charge remains ‘Fixed‘ on the value of the assets of the company.
+In a “Liquidation”, charges remain ‘Fixed‘ on the value of the company’s assets.

-As a director of your own company, you can file a floating charge debenture at companies house over your company, when you lend it money.
-The Floating charge document requires submission at the same time and protects your position if your company becomes insolvent.
+As a director of your own company, you can file a floating charge debenture at companies house over your company when you lend it money.
+The floating charge document requires submission simultaneously and protects your position if your company becomes insolvent.

-Banks and other financial institutions, issue debentures, to secure their interests when granting finance (if they believe they are exposed).
-Debenture registered with a “fixed and floating charge”, offering additional security to the bank or financial institution.
+Banks and other financial institutions issue debentures to secure their interests when granting finance (if they believe they remain exposed).
+I registered with a “fixed and floating charge”, then it offers additional security to the bank or financial institution.
 Therefore, known as “Secured Creditor” in the event of “Insolvency” due to the inclusion of “FIXED”.

 Can my company have more than one debenture registered?

-A negative pledge happens when you wish to give a debenture on your company to another.
+A negative pledge happens when you wish to give a dividend to another.